apervmm/llm-use-automation/REPORT.md

 - **A fixed action set over free-text actions.** Every turn, the model must return one call from a closed set (`click`, `type_text`, `navigate`, `read`, `select_option`, `done`) rather than a free-form response.
 This makes actions reliably parseable and keeps the transcript close to the artifact schema's own shape, at the cost of flexibility like drag-and-drop, etc.
 - **A text observation over screenshots.** The model chooses from a list of named interactive elements, and each of those already carries a locator and fallbacks.
 So whatever the model clicks can be recorded as a replayable step without any image understanding at replay time.
 The cost is that the model can't use purely visual information, such as an unlabeled icon or a canvas.
 - **Surface as the one seam both Agent and Replay go through.** Neither component talks to Playwright or raw HTML directly — both act only through `Surface`'s methods and see only `PageState`/`ElementRef`.
 This is the seam that would let a future desktop or legacy-app surface (see Section 4) be swapped in by writing a new session class with the same methods and a matching `perception.py`, without touching the agent loop, artifact schema, or replay engine.
 The cost is that everything, every click and every read, is forced through this one interface, even where a more direct call would be simpler.
+- **A config file per capability.** Each capability starts from a short YAML file written by a person (`capabilities/login.yaml`, `capabilities/loan.yaml`): the goal, the start page, which values become inputs, how success is checked, and which answers count as normal results.
+The agent only works out the steps.
+This keeps the decisions that make replay trustworthy out of the LLM's hands, and a file is easier to review, change, and reuse than a long command with a paragraph-long goal.
+The cost is writing a config for each new capability.

 ## 2. Artifact schema